CV

 Drug & vaccine development

-Preclinical R&D (vaccines & infectious disease)Early-phase protocol developmentTrial biomarker analysisSite PI & trial organizing committeesAntimicrobial resistance (AMR)
+Preclinical R&D (vaccines & infectious disease)Early-phase protocol developmentTrial biomarker analysisSite PI, global safety oversight & trial organizing committeesDevelopment strategy & lifecycle managementAntimicrobial resistance (AMR)

 Computational & translational biology